Hope fading as deaths in Turkey, Syria quake pass 11,000

 The region sits on top of major fault lines and is frequently shaken by earthquakes.
 Some 18,000 were killed in similarly powerful earthquakes that hit northwest Turkey in 1999.

+The last time an earthquake killed so many people was 2015, when 8,800 died in a magnitude 7.8 quake in Nepal.
+A 2011 earthquake in Japan triggered a tsunami, killing nearly 20,000 people.

 Alsayed reported from Bab al-Hawa, Syria.
 Fraser reported from Ankara, Turkey.
-David Rising in Bangkok, Frank Jordans in Berlin and Robert Badendieck in Istanbul contributed to this story.
+David Rising in Bangkok, Monika Scisclowksa in Warsaw, Danica Kirka in London, Frank Jordans in Berlin and Robert Badendieck in Istanbul contributed to this story.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.